Receive our latest arrivals of Champagne Appellation directly in your inbox!

 Non-vintage brut Champagne, the most versatile, can be served throughout the meal.
 For more complex Champagnes, we suggest the following pairings:

-Aperitifs and starters: a blanc de blancs extra brut Champagne (low sugar content = salty dishes) with a cheese tart, seafood, salmon toasts, foie gras...
+Aperitif and starters: a blanc de blancs extra brut Champagne (low sugar content = savory dishes) with cheese tart, seafood, salmon toasts, foie gras...
 Blanc de noirs pairs very well with charcuterie or pan-seared foie gras.

-Main course: Blanc de blancs pairs easily with all fish-based dishes and white meats in sauce, while blanc de noirs goes better with roasted poultry, salmon, or pink lamb.
+Main course: Blanc de blancs pairs easily with all fish dishes and white meat in sauce, while blanc de noirs goes better with roasted poultry, salmon, or pink lamb.

-Cheeses: whether they are cooked-pressed (Comté, Parmesan, Beaufort) or soft cheeses that aren't too strong (Camembert, Brie), cheeses pair very well with all types of Champagne.
+Cheeses: whether cooked-curd (Comté, Parmesan, Beaufort) or mild soft-ripened (Camembert, Brie), cheeses pair very well with all types of Champagne.

 Desserts: sec, demi-sec, or doux Champagne pairs perfectly with fruit-based desserts.